 (b) A person seventeen years of age or older who has been the subject of a juvenile court proceeding, appearing in proper person, or through his or her attorney, may file a Motion for Expungement.
 The parents of the former juvenile may not file the motion, nor may any other person.
 If information regarding the case is needed to file the Motion for Expungement, the mover shall file a Motion for Disclosure with the court exercising juvenile jurisdiction.

-Adopted April 29, 2008, effective July 1, 2008; amended November 20, 2009, effective January 1, 2010.
+Adopted April 29, 2008, effective July 1, 2008; amended November 20, 2009, effective January 1, 2010; amended November 21, 2011, effective January 1, 2012.

 CHAPTER 50 APPEALS AND WRITS